gabxhen/gabxhen/README.md

-# Olá, meu nome é Gabriel, seja bem vindo(a) ao meu GitHub!
+# Hello, my name is Gabriel, welcome to my GitHub!
 - ⚡ Assoc.
 Full-Stack Developer at **Avanade**.
 - 🎓 Graduating in ADS at UNIT-PE.
 - 💬 i love tech.